 107, 108.
 Systematic Theology.
-Doctrinal Summarization: one hundred and eighty doctrines are treated analytically, spiritually, and pedagogically.
+Doctrinal Summarization: one hundred and eighty-four doctrines are treated analytically, spiritually, and pedagogically.
 Prescribed, fourth year, two hours both semesters.
 Professor Chafer.

 109. Apologetics.
 General introduction to the subject, with the main thesis: Scripture, the inspired revelation of God.
 The modern problems of the speculative theories of science, philosophy and liberalism are given major consideration.
-Text: Therefore Stand, by Wilbur Smith.
-Prescribed, second year, two hours.
+Prescribed, first year, two hours.
 Mr. Witmer.

 110. Biblical Hermeneutics.
 A consideration of the laws of interpretation of the Bible based on a threefold thesis: (a) that the Bible is self-interpreting; (b) that the inherent laws of interpretation are discoverable; (c) that compliance with these laws in Bible study is necessary to a true understanding of divine revelation.
 Text: The Science of Biblical Hermeneutics, by Rollin T. Chafer.
-Prescribed, first year, first semester, one hour.
+Prescribed, second year, fall semester, one hour.
 Mr. Witmer.